Impact Recorders for Transformers Empower Accountability, Visibility, and Optimization

 Visible damage, like scratches to protective coatings, can allow corrosion to form.
 Nitrogen leaks may develop and foreign particles may contaminate the bushings.
 Dust or water may enter through cracks or compromised seals, prematurely wearing insulation, bushings, and other components.

 Hidden damage is more insidious, causing damage after the transformer is installed and operating.
-It can trigger power failures for no apparent reason, leading to expensive warranty repairs and damaged reputations.
+It can trigger failures for no apparent reason, leading to expensive diagnostics and repairs.
 Some potential damage includes impaired windings, reduced coil clamping pressure, oil contamination, and the unintentional grounding of the core or the core frame.

 In an ideal world, site acceptance tests are performed to ensure transformers can operate according to their specifications.
-But, the world is rarely ideal, and testing personnel may not catch everything.
+But, the world is rarely ideal, and the installation team may not catch everything.

 Knowing, up front, that a transformer experienced impacts that could have caused damage can save a company millions of dollars.